pekopoko-heart/RTK4ArduinoUnoR3/README.md

 [#2](https://pekopoko4control.blogspot.com/2024/10/for-arduino-uno-r3.html)

 # Lisence
-This project is licensed under the MIT License, see the LICENSE.txt file for details
+This software is licensed under the MIT License, see the LICENSE.txt file for details